Requirements for the Ph.D.

 The Doctoral Comprehensive Examination

-The purpose of the Doctoral Comprehensive Examination (known in the department as ``Comps'') is to test the mastery of the fundamentals in several core areas of mathematics.
-It is a written examination based on the syllabi of the seven core courses listed here.
-The examination is offered twice each year, in January and in August.
+The Doctoral Comprehensive Examination (known in the department as “Comps'') is a written examination based on the syllabi of the seven core courses listed here.
+The purpose of the Comps is to test the mastery of the fundamentals in several core areas of mathematics.
+The examination is offered twice each year, in January and in August (shortly before the start of each semester).

-The exam is in two parts, each four hours long, and consisting of six questions based on the syllabi of the seven core courses, but slightly more difficult than the questions on the final exams of these courses.
-A student gets a perfect score if they do 10 problems completely correctly.
+Description of the Exam: The exam is split in two parts, each four hours long, and consisting of six questions based on the syllabi of the seven core courses, but slightly more difficult than the questions on the final exams of these courses.
+Thus the total number of questions is 12.
+A student passes the exam if they answer six problems completely correctly.

 Sample questions, as well as past exams, are available on request from the Graduate Secretary.